LeopoldFrilot/ProjectPortfolio/README.md

 # ProjectPortfolio
 This is a collection of games that I have made.
-Everything will be in their own zip-file with an executable inside.
-The games are ordered numerically based on when in my life they were started
+Every folder represents a different game and will have their own executable in each folder.
+The games are ordered chronologically base on start date.